Return to Index

 There are two general categories of genetic mutations:

 - Acquired mutations

 Hereditary mutations are inherited from your parents, and therefore, exist in virtually all the cells of your body.
 Hereditary mutations are passed down from generation to generation and are thought to be the cause of only a small percentage of cancers.
-In general, cancer is not considered an inherited disease because 80% to 90% of cancers occur in people with no significant family history of cancer.
+In general, cancer is not considered an inherited disease because the majority of cancers occur in people with no significant family history of cancer.
 The presence of a particular genetic mutation linked to cancer does not guarantee that you will get that cancer, but it may increase your risk substantially.
-For example, about 5% of breast cancers are thought to be due to inheritance of one or more breast cancer susceptibility genes (so called BRCA mutations) passed from one generation to the next.
+For example, a small percentage (under 10%) of breast cancers are thought to be linked to the inheritance of one or more tumor suppressor genes (BRCA1 and BRCA2 mutations) passed from one generation to the next.
 You will learn more about the genetic causes of cancer later in this section.

 Acquired mutations occur when the DNA in a cell changes during a person’s lifetime.
-This may be caused by exposure to environmental factors ( carcinogens ) such as radiation or toxic chemicals, or perhaps, even as a result of the aging process.
+This may be caused by exposure to environmental factors (carcinogens) such as tobacco, radiation, or toxic chemicals.
+Acquired mutations may even be the result of the aging process.
 Because these mutations are not hereditary, they cannot be passed down from generation to generation.
 You will learn more about the various environmental causes of cancer later in this section.

 Mutagenesis refers to the process whereby genes become mutated.
 Mutations may be caused by DNA-damaging agents, such as cigarette by-products and radiation.
 They may also be caused by spontaneous errors that occur during the DNA replication that precedes cell division.